HananMurrar/ToDoListWeb/README.md

 }
 ```
 - Response: returns 201 created with the created task
-- Errors: returns 400 bad request if title missing, title < 3 or title > 100 chars, description > 200 chars, due date in the past, return 500 internal server error for unexpected errors
+- Errors: returns 400 bad request if title missing, title < 3 or title > 100 chars, description > 200 chars, due date in the past, returns 500 internal server error for unexpected errors

 ##### Update a task:
 - Method: `PUT`